tobias-beers/RNA_visualization/things_done_this_week.md

 ## Done for thursday (26-3)
 - Made cluster determination by AIC and BIC
 	- Solved underflow problem in cluster determination
+	- evaluated performance of both, AIC is good, bic is better
 - Solved MoPPCAs problem.
 - Gathered and integrated labels of nestorowa and darmaris dataset
 - completed fully automated hierarchical algorithm